neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Save`storage_dest` parameters in config.
 Push snapshots to `storage_dest` in background.
 ```
-//I.e. we want to start zenith on top of existing $PGDATA and use s3 as a persistent storage.
+//I.e. we want to start neon on top of existing $PGDATA and use s3 as a persistent storage.
-zenith init --snapshot_path=FILE_PREFIX --snapshot_format=pgdata --storage_dest=S3_PREFIX
+neon init --snapshot_path=FILE_PREFIX --snapshot_format=pgdata --storage_dest=S3_PREFIX
-zenith start
+neon start
 ```
 How to pass credentials needed for `snapshot_path`?

 #### 4. Export.
-Manually push snapshot to `snapshot_path` which differs from `storage_dest` Optionally set `snapshot_format`, which can be plain pgdata format or zenith format.
+Manually push snapshot to `snapshot_path` which differs from `storage_dest` Optionally set `snapshot_format`, which can be plain pgdata format or neon format.
 ```
-zenith export --snapshot_path=FILE_PREFIX --snapshot_format=pgdata
+neon export --snapshot_path=FILE_PREFIX --snapshot_format=pgdata
 ```

 #### Notes and questions
 - safekeeper s3_offload should use same (similar) syntax for storage.
 How to set it in UI?
-- Why do we need `zenith init` as a separate command?
+- Why do we need `neon init` as a separate command?
 Can't we init everything at first start?
 - We can think of better names for all options.
 - Export to plain postgres format will be useless, if we are not 100% compatible on page level.
 I can recall at least one such difference - PD_WAL_LOGGED flag in pages.